Post TESL Certificate Training (PTCT)

 Canadian College of Educators offers three TESL Ontario accredited PTCT courses:

-The TESL Ontario accredited PTCT course in Teaching TOEFL Preparation is fully conducted online, has an any time start date and can be completed from anywhere with an Internet connection, including mobile devices.
+*All of our PTCT courses are fully conducted online, have an any time start dates and can be completed from anywhere with an Internet connection, including mobile devices.

 Teaching TOEFL Preparation